Romberg's Sign

 The Romberg Test

 Romberg's Sign is not a condition in itself.
 It is a test devised by the 19th century German Ear Specialist, Moritz Heinrich Romberg (1795-1873).
-It is a test used in connection with balance problems with a lack visual feedback.
+It is a test used in connection with balance problems with a lack of visual feedback.
 Associated with neurological conditions or problems with the inner ear.

 The patient may exhibit poor balance when the eyes are closed.
 This could involve swaying or falling or the inability to recover when given a small push.